Dr. George Georgiou: Revolutionizing Naturopathic Sexology for Sexual Problem Resolution

-Dr. Georgiou is a qualified Clinical Sexologist as well as a Naturopath and has developed a method of treating these sexual problems that is rather unique in that it combines both the traditional treatment protocols of sex therapy using cognitive-behavioral approaches, with naturopathic approaches that are very effective at treating the physical or organic causes that include circulatory problems in the case of erectile problems, etc. This approach he has termed NATUROPATHIC SEXOLOGY, a completely new approach that is nowhere to be found on Google (try searching and you will be brought back to this site only)!
+Dr. Georgiou is a qualified Clinical Sexologist as well as a Naturopath and has developed a method for treating sexual dysfunctions that he has termed NATUROPATHIC SEXOLOGY, a completely new approach that is nowhere to be found on Google (try searching and you will be brought back to this site only).
 He has also developed a Diploma course in Naturopathic Sexology too.

 Combining these two very powerful treatment methods, now known as Naturopathic Sexology, has helped to increase the probability of success, and the Center enjoys a very high success rate approaching 90% with the majority of sexual problems.

 Emotional factors affecting sex include both interpersonal problems (such as marital/relationship problems, or lack of trust and open communication between partners) and psychological problems within the individual (depression, sexual fears or guilt, past sexual trauma, sexual disorders, and so on).